 I've used this product only on a few loads so far.
 I like the way my clothes look & smell.

-We have America’s largest, and most representative consumers panel.
-Over 250,000 shopping trips are reported daily, with an average of 5 weekly trips reported per panelist.
+We have America's largest, and most representative consumer panel.
+Over 420,000 shopping trips are reported daily, with an average of 5 weekly trips reported per panelist.